How to Avoid Weight Gain When Quitting

 Good options:

-• Sugar-free hard candies or mints
+• Sugar-free hard candy or mints

 The key insight: Pre-prepare these.
 Have them at your desk, in your car, in your bag.
 When a craving hits, you have approximately 3-5 minutes before your brain escalates from “I want something” to “I’ll eat anything.”
 Having a zero-calorie or low-calorie oral substitute within arm’s reach short-circuits the grab-for-junk-food impulse.
+For more on that window, see how long nicotine cravings last.

 Strategy 3: Move Your Body (But Don’t Punish Yourself)